A history of jazz in four versions of “Oh, Lady be Good” by Hawkins, Young, Parker, Konitz:

 I expected this diatonic or “hiding the blues” from Young and Konitz, but was rather floored by how everybody else does it too.
 (See especially Hawkins’s rhapsodic moment in bar 12, although he is also the only player who arpeggiates a C7 in bar 28.)
 The person who threads the changes the most is Bird in 1946, but his whole solo is drenched in the blues anyway.

 I looked around my collection to see what even more modern musicians did.
 LBG is not nearly as popular after 1950, but Sonny Stitt and Dexter Gordon don’t do much of the “blues move” when they played it together in 1960.
 Perhaps most tellingly, Thelonious Monk’s version of LBG’s changes is in F as “Hackensack,” and the second bar is not Bb9!
 Instead, it’s F min 7 going to Bb7 flat 5.
 It’s a moment of bebop changes, not Gershwin’s “blues move.”

 My real point so not to prove anything about LBG or the blues in general.
 What I’m interested in is how loose and harmonically open all this earlier jazz is.
 Some of my peers regard earlier jazz as harmonically restricted.
 It’s less complicated, true.
 But those unworried diatonic/bluesy rubs seem more harmonically open than today’s common practice of carefully agreed-upon changes, substitute changes, and advanced extensions.
-Might it be time to go back to early jazz and worry about the changes a little less?

 When the soloist, pianist, and bassist all move in lockstep, with everybody playing exactly the same chords and chord scales at all times, it can get pretty antiseptic.
 There’s no “funk.”